5 Indispensable Food Safety Kitchen Gadgets

 #2: Shallow Containers

-If you often cook enough food to store leftovers, the best way to keep your food safe is to divide them up into smaller portions and pack them in shallow fridge-friendly containers as soon after the hot meal has cooled down.
+If you often cook enough food to store leftovers, the best way to keep your food safe is to divide them up into smaller portions and pack them in shallow fridge-friendly containers shortly after the hot meal has cooled down.
 Shallow containers allow cold air to penetrate the food faster.
+So make sure to have a collection of hallow containers to store food that is prepared.

 #4: Multiple Cutting Boards